mofuss/mofuss/README.md

 * Stage 3: Final Analysis and Report Generation.
 Results from Stages 1 and 2 are used on your local machine to generate the final outputs, including summary results and reports formatted using LaTeX.

 ### Stage 0: Data Download
-<< Instructions on how to download all datasets are in progress >>

-a

-b

-c
+If you wish to download all or select MoFuSS datasets from scratch, or replace specific MoFuSS datasets with those you've produced, please refer to the MoFuSS repository: [gee2mofuss](https://github.com/mofuss/gee2mofuss). [**Please not that we are still documenting this repository, please contact aghilardi@ciga.unam.mx in case you need support**]

 ### Stage 1: Local Data Processing
 #### Preparing your environment